The time in which we live

 There is another passage we can look at.

-Then the Pharisees and Sadducees came, and testing Him asked that He would show them a sign from heaven.
-He answered and said to them, “When it is evening you say, ‘It will be fair weather, for the sky is red’; and in the morning, ‘It will be foul weather today, for the sky is red and threatening.’
+1 Then the Pharisees and Sadducees came, and testing Him asked that He would show them a sign from heaven.
+He answered and said to them, “When it is evening you say, ‘It will be fair weather, for the sky is red’; 3and in the morning, ‘It will be foul weather today, for the sky is red and threatening.’
 Hypocrites!
 You know how to discern the face of the sky, but you cannot discern the signs of the times.
 A wicked and adulterous generation seeks after a sign, and no sign shall be given to it except the sign of the prophet Jonah.”
 And He left them and departed.
-Matthew 16:1-4
+(Matthew 16:1-4)

-Here we see Jesus rebuking the Pharisees and telling them that they know how to discern the face of the sky (He was referring to the weather), but they didn’t know to discern the signs of the times, which were the most important.
-They didn’t know the time they were living in and what actually the Lord was requiring from them in that time.
+Here we see Jesus rebuking the Pharisees and telling them that they know how to discern the face of the sky (He was referring to the weather), but they didn’t know how to discern the signs of the times, which were the most important.
+They didn’t know the time they were living in and what the Lord required from them at that time.
 Same as the people from Judah in the past times.
-We see in this passage that the Pharisees were asking for a sign from heaven, but Jesus answered that no sign was going to be given to them beside the sign of prophet Jonah.
-Prophet Jonah was three days in the womb of a fish and after that he came out.
+We see in this passage that the Pharisees were asking for a sign from heaven, but Jesus answered that no sign would be given to them besides the sign of the prophet Jonah.
+Prophet Jonah was three days in the womb of a fish, and after that, he came out.
 The message that he preached after that was a message of repentance.
-In the same way Jesus was three days in the heart of the earth after which He rose from the dead.
-What Jesus wanted to tell them through the example of Jonah and indicating in this way His death and resurrection, was that they above all needed to repent.
-This was the main reason He came for and this is the time they were supposed to live.
-They instead thought that can test Jesus by demanding signs from Him, but without acknowledging what they were supposed to do and what God required from them in that specific time.
+In the same way, Jesus was three days in the heart of the earth, after which He rose from the dead.
+What Jesus wanted to tell them through the example of Jonah, which indicates His death, resurrection, and message, was that they, above all, needed to repent.
+This was the main reason He came, and He was indicating to them the time they were supposed to live.
+This was a time of repentance.
+That’s why He reprimanded them in v.
+3, saying: “You know how to discern the face of the sky, but you cannot discern the signs of the times.”
+Instead, they thought they could test Jesus by demanding signs from Him, but without acknowledging what they were supposed to do and what God required from them at that specific time.

 There was also the case when Jesus wept over Jerusalem.

-Here we see Jesus weeping and saying that Jerusalem didn’t recognized the things that were making for its peace and didn’t know the time of its visitation.
+Here, we see Jesus weeping and saying that Jerusalem didn’t recognize the things that were making for its peace and didn’t know the time of its visitation.
 That was a time of repentance.
-They had to acknowledge the coming and the invitation of Jesus and to repent.
-This word could be referred to a person that needs to repent and needs to acknowledge the invitation of Jesus in his life.
-We see though that it still speaks about a time.
-There is a specific time in which a person is getting invited to repent and the kingdom of God is approaching him.
-We need to react in time and not to postpone it.
-From the other side if we think that we lost the opportunity, but we still know that we have to repent, we mustn’t think that is too late.
-I am saying this for the persons who never repented in their life.
-If we still hear God’s calling, then it is not too late and we need to respond.
+They had to acknowledge the coming and the invitation of Jesus and repent.
+This word could be referring to a person who needs to repent and acknowledge the invitation of Jesus in his life.
+We see, though, that it still speaks about time.
+There is a specific time when a person is invited to repent, and the kingdom of God approaches him.
+We need to react in time and not postpone it.
+On the other side, if we think that we lost the opportunity but still know that we have to repent, we mustn’t think that it is too late.
+I am saying this for the people who never repented in their life.
+If we still hear God’s calling, then it is not too late, and we need to respond.
 Those who are late are already hardened and probably don’t hear the calling anymore and don’t either have the desire to do it.

-So, we conclude that the Lord is calling us to live for Him and seek for Him today and we need to live according to what He demands from us in the present time.
-It might be different for every person as each individual lives different situations and has different areas of his life that it needs to be worked on.
-We might be called as a group and church to attend certain ministry and calling together but we are called personally and as individuals to place our life in front of Him, so that we can grow in holiness and be more Christ-like.
+So, we conclude that the Lord is calling us to live for Him and seek Him today, and we need to live according to what He demands from us in the present time.
+It might differ from person to person as each one lives in different situations and has different areas of his life that need to be worked on.
+We might be called as a group and church to attend certain ministry and calling together, but we are called personally and as individuals to place our life in front of Him so that we can grow in holiness and be more Christ-like.
 The Lord only knows how to deal with each person.
-That’s why we need to renew daily our mind and to seek for wisdom and discernment from Him.
+That’s why we need to renew our minds daily and seek wisdom and discernment from Him.

 Add comment